-The Pages Menu controls the four major display options.
-They are the Full Sonar Chart, Split Zoom Sonar Chart, Split Frequency Sonar Chart and Digital Data.
+The Pages Menu controls the five major display options.
+They are the Full Sonar Chart, Split Zoom Sonar Chart, Split Frequency Sonar Chart, Digital Data and the flasher-style FlashGraf.

 You access the Pages Menu by pressing the PAGES key.
 You select a display option by using $\uparrow$ or $\downarrow$ to highlight the option and then pressing ENT.
 (You can clear the Pages Menu by pressing EXIT.)